hnhaefliger/pyengine3d/README.md

 # PyEngine3D

+The code in this section is that explained in my medium.com post https://medium.com/quick-code/3d-graphics-using-the-python-standard-library-99914447760c

+---

 PyEngine3D is a simple module using only the python standard library to display and interact with 3D designs.

 ---